Electoral Franchise Act: Provisions

 Jack Little argues that the Electoral Franchise Act was intended to "replace the use of provincial voting lists with uniform nation-wide franchise qualifications for federal elections".

 The statute restricted the right to vote to men over 21 who were either born or naturalized British subjects.
 Amendments from the original text of the bill restricted the franchise considerably, preventing all women, most Indigenous people west of Ontario, and those of "Mongolian or Chinese race" from voting.
 On May 4, 1885, Macdonald himself introduced the amendment restricting anyone identified as a "Chinaman" from voting.

-The ac also imposed a property qualification on the franchise which varied depending on the elector's residence.
+The act also imposed a property qualification on the franchise which varied depending on the elector's residence.
 John Douglas Belshaw argues that, in practice, "what appear[ed] to be universal male suffrage was in fact only extended to males who satisfied residence requirements".
 Nonetheless, the statute did increase suffrage among men as compared to earlier legislation.

-In a shift from previous federal legislation, the Electoral Franchise Act did not Indigenous people to surrender Indian status in order to vote.
+In a shift from previous federal legislation, the Electoral Franchise Act did not require Indigenous people to surrender Indian status in order to vote.